KlashbeN/BrowseAMall/ProjectLog.md

 				About 8hrs each student

 Date: 4th July
 What did we do?
-Checking through carpark rate details and updating.
+Checking through carpark rate details and updating to incorporate boostrap.
-				About 1hr each student
+				About 4hrs each student

 Date: 5th - 8th July
 What did we do?
 Rewriting html files to incorporate bootstrap and optimize the website.